drfailov/DRM_Watch_v3/README.md

 ESP32-S2 based watch with SHARP Memory LCD.

 ## Features
+- Meow function, can be accessed from menu;
+- Stopwatch, can be accessed from menu;

 - Low power consumption, while screen is always showing time;
 - Charging over USB, battery status indication;
 - Easy to get components needed to assemble;